jbuchbinder/jbuchbinder.github.com/source/_posts/2015-07-28-pi-using-the-medium-of-film-to-externalize-a-concept.md

 > When I was a little kid, my mother told me not to stare into the sun, so when I was six I did...

 Sol plays the white pieces, Max plays the black pieces.
-And in the end, the game is never finished.
+As Sol points out, an infinite number of moves are possible, but as the game progresses, fewer and fewer outcomes remain, until there is only a single outcome.

 *(All images are presented under [fair use guidelines](http://libguides.mit.edu/usingimages) -- all frame grabs are property of **Harvest Filmworks, Truth and Soul Pictures, Plantain Films**, or any other entities who hold copyright on this film.
 They are presented for exclusively educational purposes.)*